alastairong1/lockbox-box-service/README.md

 - `x-user-id`: Your guardian user identifier

 **Description:**
-Get a specific box where you are a guardian.
+Get a specific box where you are a guardian, including complete details of documents, guardians, and unlock information.

 **Response Example:**
 ```json